filipetedim/antstream-test/api/README.md

 ## Documentation

-The structure is quite self-explanatory.
-Controllers/Models/Middlewares/Routes/Tests.

-TODO:
+For the sake of demonstration:

-- Recommended can only be 1x1, 2x1, 3x1
+- Recommended Games can only be 1x1, 2x1, 3x1
 - New Games can only be 2x2
-- Trending can be 1x2
+- Trending Games can be 1x2
-- All games can only be 1x1
+- All Games can only be 1x1